rennaMAhcuS/homebrew-tools/README.md

 # Homebrew Tools (Tap)

-This repository contains Homebrew formulae for tools I use regularly.
+This repository contains Homebrew formulae for the tools needed.

 ## Tools